heykayla/my-writing/how-to_guides/how_to_add_files_using_git.md

 ### Step 6: Push the file to your remote repository

-Now that you've committed your file, you can push (publish) your file to your main branch into your remote repository (GitHub.com) by running the `git push` command.
+Now that you've committed your file, run `git push` to publish your changes to your remote repository (GitHub.com).

 ## See also

-Include references and/or links to other related documentation, either internal to the project or external.
-After a leading sentence on why/how they are valuable to readers of the current topic, multiple related can be displayed in a list:

-- One list for a small number of items, which can contain internal and external references, or;
-- Two lists, divided into internal and external and separated by another leading sentence, if there are a larger number of items.
+-